snewscms/snews1.80/README.md

 # Need Help ?

-For installation please read filename (readme.html).
+For installation please open filename (readme.html).
 More information about Using sNews on your local computer can be found in the [Help Section] at snewscms.com.

 Enjoy! **The sNews Team**